ipfs/fs-repo-migrations/run.md

 # Running Repo Migrations

-This document explains how to run [fs-repo](https://github.com/ipfs/specs/tree/master/repo/fs-repo) migrations for [ipfs](https://github.com/ipfs/ipfs).
+This document explains how to run [fs-repo](https://github.com/ipfs/specs/tree/master/repo/fs-repo) migrations for [Kubo](https://github.com/ipfs/kubo) IPFS implementation.

 Note that running migrations is a task automatically performed by the `ipfs` when starting the `ipfs` daemon after an upgrade or running the `ipfs-update` tool, so you would normally not need to run the `fs-repo-migrations` tool.